syncfusion-content/uwp-docs/uwp/Kanban-Board/Workflows.md

 # Workflows in UWP Kanban Board

-A Kanban [`Workflow`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.SfKanban.html#Syncfusion_UI_Xaml_Kanban_SfKanban_Workflows) is a set of Category and AllowedTransitions that an item moves through its life cycle and typically represents processes within your organization.
+A [`Workflow`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.SfKanban.html#Syncfusion_UI_Xaml_Kanban_SfKanban_Workflows) is a set of Category and AllowedTransitions that an item moves through its life cycle and typically represents processes within your organization.

 * [`Category`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanWorkflow.html#Syncfusion_UI_Xaml_Kanban_KanbanWorkflow_Category) – It represents a state of an item at a particular point in a specific workflow.